 The integrity of circuit boards cannot always be ensured by non-destructive techniques, such as visual and X-ray inspection means.
 Cross-sectional examination at high magnification may also be required.

-Cross-sectioning (sometimes called micro-sectioning) is a metallographic technique used to characterize materials, perform a failure analysis and expose an internal structure of a printed circuit board (PCB) or an electronic component package.
+Cross-sectioning (sometimes called micro-sectioning) is a metallographic technique used to characterize materials, perform a failure analysis, and expose an internal structure of a printed circuit board (PCB) or an electronic component package.
 Cross-sectioning involves mounting a target segment of the PCB in a potting material to obtain support and protect the sample in the subsequent polishing process.
 The mounted sample is carefully polished using progressively finer media to reach the target examination plane of interest.
-The prepared specimen is then examined at various magnifications either under an optical microscope or a scanning electron microscopy (SEM).
+The prepared specimen is then examined at various magnifications either under an optical microscope or scanning electron microscopy (SEM).
 This process is defined by the IPC TM-650 2.1.1 procedure.
-The equipment list below showcases some of the major equipment used in the cross sectioning sample preparation and analysis:
+The equipment list below showcases some of the major equipment used in the cross-sectioning sample preparation and analysis:

-- A polishing machine is used to prepare the surface of the target component for evaluation, where polishing papers with different grits are used at a different stage of the polishing process.
+- A polishing machine is used to prepare the surface of the target component for evaluation, where polishing papers with different grits are used at different stages of the polishing process.
 Normally progressively finer grits are used in the polishing process, with silica or alumina powders of 0.05 micrometer as the final polishing step.

 - An optical microscope called a “metallograph” is used to examine the microstructure of a cross-sectioned specimen at various magnifications up to 1000x magnification, with limited depth of field.
 Mounted specimens can be observed either in the as-polished or etched conditions.

 - A scanning electron microscope (SEM) is used to examine board surfaces or cross-sectional samples.
 Due to its high depth of field, specimens do not have to be polished for SEM examination.
 The SEM can operate under various modes, such as secondary electron (SE) mode or backscattered electron mode (BSE) at either high vacuum or variable pressure (to accommodate nonconductive samples).
-SE mode provides topographic information of the sample surface; BSE mode can be used for topography as well as elemental contrast at various magnifications from 10 to 200,000x magnification.
-The SEM is also capable of energy dispersive spectroscopy (EDS), which can provide direct qualitative and semi quantitative element analysis on a localized spot of the specimen.
+SE mode provides topographic information on the sample surface; BSE mode can be used for topography as well as elemental contrast at various magnifications from 10 to 200,000x magnification.
+The SEM is also capable of energy dispersive spectroscopy (EDS), which can provide direct qualitative and semi-quantitative element analysis on a localized spot of the specimen.

 Cross-section analysis can be conducted at different stages of PCB production.
 It is a conventional test for plated through-hole or via evaluation, as well as the examination of dielectric lamination conditions, inner layer copper thickness and trace width in the laminated board production.
 Cross-section analysis is also a critical test for the assembled PCBAs.
 Only this analysis can check for :